spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 Palette supports virtual machine (VM) migration to another physical host in the cluster.
 This is known as *live migration*.
 During live migration, the VM and its memory, storage, and CPU resources are moved from one cluster compute node to another without any noticeable downtime.

 Successful live migrations rely on appropriately configured storage and networking, and live migration must be enabled as a feature gate.
-Live migration is enabled by default in the ``feature-gates`` section of the KubeVirt configuration file that is part of the **Spectro VM Dashboard** pack.
+Live migration is enabled by default in the ``feature-gates`` section of the KubeVirt configuration file that is part of the **Virtual Machine Orchestrator** pack.
 Refer to [Feature Gates](/vm-management#featuregates) for more information.

 Live migration is used with rolling Kubernetes upgrades and workload balancing.
 To avoid interrupting a VM when a node is placed into maintenance or upgraded, all VM instances require a ``LiveMigrate`` eviction strategy.